You want smart political talk without the meltdowns?

 You're right about that.

-But my wife and I were just having a conversation about this.
+My wife and I were just having a conversation about this.

 How, you know, we're working our butts off.

-And you know, the problem is too, is that you guys are a perfect example, right?
+And, you know, the problem is too, is that you guys are a perfect example, right?

-You're you're two people who worked really hard, went to school, and did all the things, and you always do the right things, and then you get to a spot and you're like, I really would love to be able to see my kids on the weekend and not be worried about working all the time.
+And then you get to a spot and you're like, I really would love to be able to see my kids on the weekend and not be worried about working all the time.

 That's right.

-That we're going to Disney next week, so I'll see plenty of them.
+So I'll see plenty of them.

 Believe me.